georgejincy/Mongo-Scraper-News/README.md

 # Mongo-Scraper-News
-An app that uses Mongoose and Cheerio to scrape news from another site.
+An app that uses Mongoose and Cheerio to scrape information from another site.